luisico/ansible-gitlab-ci-runner/README.md

 Dependencies
 ------------
-Docker needs to be installed.
+Docker needs to be installed, ie using some docker role in Ansible Galaxy.

 Example Playbook
 ----------------